 Ongoing training is essential as new technologies are evolving to ensure all personnel and sectors are up-to-date with Nulka’s advanced technology requirements.

 Alongside our colleagues at DSTO, we have provided advanced technology training to our Navy since the project began.

-BAE Systems Australia undergoes an extensive amount of operational training and testing for Nulka.
-We manufacture the flight control hardware at our manufacturing facility in Edinburgh Parks (SA), and assemble and test the completed Nulka Round at the Nulka Round Assembly Facility in Mulwala (NSW).
+We undergo extensive operational training and testing for Nulka.
+We build the flight control hardware at our manufacturing facility in Edinburgh Parks in South Australia, and assemble and test the completed Nulka Round at the Nulka Round Assembly Facility in Mulwala, New South Wales.